 Most doctors believe the most rapid recovery happens within the first one to two years.
 But that doesn’t mean you can’t keep recovering in the years that follow.
 Many patients continue to make progress with therapy.

 Rarely does a patient experience 100% full recovery from a severe TBI.
 Instead, persistence with therapy, exercise, healthy sleep, eating habits, and emotional support will chip away at symptoms and improve your quality of life.
 The most important thing is not to give up on making progress.

 Patients with a history of severe TBI may not make the quick recovery that many of our post-concussion patients experience, but they often make significant progress at our clinic.
-To discuss your injury and treatment options with us, schedule a free consultation.
+To discuss your injury and treatment options with us, schedule a consultation.